Layer number and stacking order-dependent thermal transport in molybdenum disulfide with sulfur vacancies

-In this letter, we report a systematic study of thickness-dependent thermal transport in supported MoS$_2$ crystals with intrinsic sulfur vacancies, including the 2H and 3R stacked bilayers.
+In this article, we report a systematic study of thickness-dependent thermal transport in supported MoS$_2$ crystals with sulfur vacancies, including the 2H and 3R stacked bilayers.
 The in-plane thermal conductivity ($\kappa$) and total interface conductance per unit area ($g$) across the 2D material-substrate interface are obtained using Raman thermometry.
-For this, the first-order temperature coefficients of the intra-layer and inter-layer Raman modes are estimated.
+For this, in the first part of this work, we provide a detailed analysis of the first-order temperature coefficients for both intra- and inter-layer Raman modes.
 As per our understanding, this is the first report on the evolution of first-order temperature coefficients of low-frequency interlayer Raman modes of MoS$_2$ with layer number.
-Experimental results show that the $\kappa$ decreases as the layer number increases, whereas the $g$ increases.
+In the second part, we utilize the first-order temperature coefficient of the Raman mode to calibrate sample temperature during laser heating and, consequently, determine the thermal transport parameters of the sample.
+Our experimental results show that the $\kappa$ decreases as the layer number increases, whereas the $g$ increases.
 Our results also demonstrate that the thermal conductivity is significantly suppressed by sulfur vacancies in monolayer MoS$_2$.
 However, this reduction in $\kappa$ becomes less evident as the layer number increases.
-Hence our results confirm the recent theoretical predictions that the suppression of thermal transport in MoS$_2$ by point defects is more prominent in monolayers and becomes negligible as layer number increases.
+Hence our results confirm the recent theoretical predictions that the suppression of thermal transport in MoS$_2$ by point defects is more prominent in monolayers and becomes negligible as layer number increases due to smaller density of sulfur vacancies.
 No significant variation is observed in the $\kappa$ and $ g $ values of 2H and 3R stacked bilayer MoS$_2$ samples.